The Scalable Company is a community for entrepreneurs, founders, and CEOs who have no idea what they’re doing, and are willing to admit it.

 Yes, I was back in charge, but I was just as clueless on the day I “rehired” myself as I was on the day I fired myself.

-Some years later, another “failed entrepreneur” would put my exact feelings into words…
+Some years later, another “accidental entrepreneur” would put my exact feelings into words…

 But I knew there had to be an answer, and I was determined to find it.